alarm-redist/fifty-states/analyses/CO_leg_2020/doc_CO_leg_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample XX,XXX districting plans for Colorado's lower house across 5 independent runs of the SMC algorithm.
+We sample 10,000 districting plans for Colorado's lower house across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000 [TODO delete if only 10,000 total samples].
 No special techniques were needed to produce the sample.